Sankarapandiapuram

-Sankarapandiapuram (Tamil: சங்கரபாண்டியபுரம்) is a panchayat village in Virudhunagar district of Tamil Nadu, India.
+Sankarapandiapuram is a panchayat village in Virudhunagar district of Tamil Nadu, India.
 Initially, the village came under Sattur taluk, it is now a part of the newly formed Vembakottai taluk.
 It is located on the way from Sattur to Sankarankovil or Rajapalayam via Elayirampannai route.
 The village has two sections namely Kila (Meaning: East) and Mela (Meaning: West) Sankarapandiapuram with around 500 households.
 The total population of the village is 1026 of which 497 males and 529 females.

 Geography and Climate

 Sankarapandiapuram is located close to the border of the Tenkasi and Thoothukudi districts.
 The closest town to the village is Kovilpatti which is 19.3 km away.

 The climate of Virudhunagar district is hot and dry coupled with low relative humidity.
 This climate prevails in Sankarapandiapuram too.

 Language

 The main language of the village is Tamil.
-Though Tamil is the official language, unofficially Telugu is being spoken by the majority of the village population.
+Though Tamil is the official language, unofficially Telugu is spoken by the majority of the village population.
 This scenario is common in several villages of Tamil Nadu.
 Telugu spoken in this village and nearby villages is a variant of Telugu of Andhra Pradesh.
 This is likely due to the incorporation of Tamil words over a period of time.
 The presence of Telugu-speaking people can be seen in several districts of Tamil Nadu.